Estimated reading time: 8 minutes

 In 1947, Professor Jean Vague from the University of Marseille, was the first to recognize that the regional distribution of body fat was a more important predictor of risk and metabolic abnormalities than excess fatness in general (3).

 Vague defined two different body shapes.
-Android obesity or apple shape refers to the accumulation of fat in the upper body are.
+Android obesity or apple shape refers to the accumulation of fat in the upper body area.
 Gynoid obesity or pear shape refers to the accumulation of fat on the hips and thighs.
 The latter is more common among women than men.

 Although Vague’s ideas were initially met with skepticism, they were later confirmed by scientific studies.

 In 1984, the results of a large Swedish epidemiological study showed that an increased abdominal waistline among middle-aged men and women was strongly predictive of higher risk of coronary heart disease later in life (4,5).
 Later these same investigators showed that central obesity was strongly associated with increased risk of diabetes.